RakhithJK/redcanaryco-invoke-atomicredteam-wiki/Installing-Atomic-Red-Team.md

-* Be sure to get permission and necessary approval before conducting tests.
-Unauthorized testing is a bad decision and can potentially be a resume-generating event.

-* Set up a test machine that would be similar to the build in your environment.
-Be sure you have your collection/EDR solution in place, and that the endpoint is checking in and active.
-It is best to have AV turned off.

-* You are responsible for understanding what a test does before executing it.

 This execution framework (Invoke-AtomicRedTeam) works cross-platform on Windows, Linux and MacOS.
 However, to use it on Linux and Mac you must install PowerShell Core.
 See [Installing PowerShell Core on Linux](https://docs.microsoft.com/en-us/powershell/scripting/install/installing-powershell-core-on-linux?view=powershell-6) and [Installing PowerShell Core on MacOS](https://docs.microsoft.com/en-us/powershell/scripting/install/installing-powershell-core-on-macos?view=powershell-6) for details.

 To install the execution framework (Invoke-AtomicRedTeam) run the following command from a PowerShell prompt: